01mf02/computers-spaceflight/src/Biblio.md

 this device.
 Stewart led me to a documents distribution point where I was able to get copies of Merwarth's guide to the executive.
-A fine source of information is an article in the September 1984 issue of Communications of the ACM, authored by Merwarth, Stewart, and others, which tried to show the evolution of the system from its beginnings in the mid-1960s.
+A fine source of information is an article in the September 1984 issue of *Communications of the ACM*, authored by Merwarth, Stewart, and others, which tried to show the evolution of the system from its beginnings in the mid-1960s.
 A chapter on this computer, which was written for an early draft of the volume was later deleted because it was too much a restatement of previously published materials.

-#### COMPUTERS ON DEEP SPACE PROBES
+### Computers On Deep Space Probes

 The Jet Propulsion Laboratory has three methods of archiving documentation.
 One is the "Vellum File," located in the basement of the